-- RHY-Point, a data intake and consolidation system to support data submission by FYSB-funded grantees, and
+- A data intake and consolidation system to support data submission by FYSB-funded grantees, and

 - The RHY-HMIS Dashboard, which will provide access to the data collected by RHY-funded grantees and federal staff.

-The improved RHY-Point data collection system will provide FYSB with information necessary for decision making to enhance outcomes at the program level and nationally by:
+The improved RHY-HMIS data collection system will provide FYSB with information necessary for decision making to enhance outcomes at the program level and nationally by:

 - Improving data quality and integrity,

 - Allowing for seamless integration between RHY-Point and the RHY-HMIS Dashboard,

 - Enhancing the grantee user experience,